ximixu/personalWebsite/content/posts/HelloWorld!/index.md

 Fortunately, someone has, in fact, already done that, and posted their process to a blog: https://ingau.me/blog/how-i-write-my-blogs-in-obsidian-and-publish-instantly/

 I haven't followed the directions step-by-step (I'm using a different theme, for one) but my process was more or less the same.

+Now I can write these posts out in Obsidian and then a simple git push should see it deployed onto Cloudflare Pages.
+If you're reading this, then that means it worked.